Single Player Shooters

 Resident Evil 4 VR – $40

-We know this one puts us over budget for single player shooters, but you might also consider Resident Evil 4 VR for Quest 2 if you’re looking for a nice little blast from the past.
-Fair warning: there’s a bunch of cutscenes that play out like movies in a black void, but it’s still pretty amazing to step into the newly polished and patently decrepit world of Resident Evil and take on the mantle of un Forastero as you upgrade guns and scramble for health potions at every turn.
+You might have played it before on flatscreen, but Resident Evil 4 VR for Quest is so good even if you’re not specifically looking for a blast from the past.
+Fair warning: there’s a bunch of cutscenes that play out like movies in a black void, but it’s still pretty amazing to step into the polished and patently decrepit world of Resident Evil and take on the mantle of un Forastero as you upgrade guns and scramble for health potions at every turn.